pantheon-systems/documentation/source/_docs/redirects.md

 If you prefer to use the bare domain, use the following code block and run your DNS settings through a service that supports CNAME flattening.
 For details, see <a href="/docs/domains/#step-3-configure-your-dns" data-proofer-ignore>Domains and DNS</a>.

 <div class="alert alert-info" role="alert">
-<h4>Note</h4>
+<h3 class="info">Note</h3>
-If you are running the site on a Pro plan or above with an SSL certificate, use the snippet below without configuring a CNAME flattening service. </div>
+<p>If you are running the site on a Pro plan or above with an SSL certificate, use the snippet below without configuring a CNAME flattening service. </p></div>

 To direct all traffic to the bare domain using CloudFlare: